OddDman123/Godot-Flappy-Bird-Template/README.md

 ## Godot Flappy Bird Template

-Download this Repository using the green code button and selecting download zip!
+Download this Repository using the green Code button and selecting "Download Zip"!

 Them import the downloaded zip file into Godot